underscoreio/shapeless-guide/src/pages/representations/adts.md

 Importantly, `Shape2` is a more *generic* encoding than `Shape`[^generic].
 Any code that operates on a pair of `Doubles` will be able to operate on a `Rectangle2` and vice versa.
-As Scala developers we tend to see interoperability as a bad thing: what havoc will we accidentally wreak across our codebase with such freedom?!
+As Scala developers we tend to prefer semantic types like `Rectangle` and `Circle` to generic ones like `Rectangle2` and `Circle2` precisely because of their specialised nature.
-However, in some cases it is a desirable feature.
+However, in some cases generality is desirable.
 For example, if we're serializing data to disk, we don't care about the difference between a pair of `Doubles` and a `Rectangle2`.
-Just write or read two numbers and we're done.
+We just write two numbers and we're done.

-shapeless gives us the best of both worlds: we can use friendly sealed traits and case classes by default, and switch to generic representations when we want interoperability (more on this later).
+Shapeless gives us the best of both worlds: we can use friendly semantic types by default and switch to generic representations when we want interoperability (more on this later).
 However, instead of using `Tuples` and `Either`, shapeless uses its own data types to represent generic products and coproducts.
 We'll introduce to these types in the next sections.

-[^generic]: We're using "generic" with an informal way here, not the formal meaning of "a type with a type parameter".
+[^generic]: We're using "generic" with an informal way here rather than meaning "a type with a type parameter".